Customer Loyalty & Rewards

 • A partner network is necessary for offering a variety of rewards relevant to customers

-• Technical experience is also required to deliver a seamless and secure experience
+• Delivering a seamless and secure experience also requires technical experience.

 • Companies should know critical touchpoints on the customer loyalty ladder.
 Otherwise they risk missing opportunities to deliver the right reward, at the right time, to the right customers